 The alternatives identified in the EIR, would not sufficiently achieve the basic objectives of the Project or would do so only with unacceptable adverse environmental impacts with the exception of the direct burial method and a single cable landing alternatives.
-Accordingly, and for any one of the reasons set forth herein, in the EIR or in the "Statement of Findings and Facts in Support of Findings" attached hereto as Exhibit "A," the Planning Commission finds that specific economic, social, or other considerations make infeasible each of the Project alternatives, including the "No Project" alternative, identified in the EIR and each is hereby rejected.
-The Planning Commission further finds that a good faith effort was made to incorporate alternatives into the preparation of the EIR, and that all reasonable alternatives were considered in the review process of the EIR and the ultimate decision on the Project.
+Accordingly, and for any one of the reasons set forth herein, in the EIR or in the "Statement of Findings and Facts in Support of Findings" attached hereto as Exhibit "A," the City Council finds that specific economic, operational or other considerations make infeasible each of the Project alternatives, including the "No Project" alternative, identified in the EIR and each is hereby rejected, with the exception of the direct burial method and a single cable landing point alternatives.
+The City Council further finds that a good faith effort was made to incorporate alternatives into the preparation of the EIR, and that all reasonable alternatives were considered in the review process of the EIR and the ultimate decision on the Project, including the requirement for TyCom to use the direct burial method and a single cable landing point at 2nd Street.

-SECTION 18.
+SECTION 15.
 Pursuant to Section 65402 of the Government Code, Restriction on the Acquisition and Disposal of Real Property, the City shall not lease any real property until the location, purpose and extent of such disposition has been submitted to and reported upon by the Planning Commission as to the conformity of the lease with the adopted General Plan or part thereof.